 Never Allow High-Pressure Sales

-Do everything within your power to resist high-pressure methods, employed by salespeople and dealerships, to convince you into buying.
+Do everything within your power to resist high-pressure methods, employed by salespeople and dealerships, to convince you into buying mobile homes for sale.
 You have to understand that there are no unique or special sales, and these are just tricks used to sway you into making a purchase.

 The Salesperson and Manager aren’t Your Friends